petros-d/docs/docs/kubernetespodoperator.md

 For each instantiation of the KubernetesPodOperator, you must specify the following values:

 - `namespace = conf.get('kubernetes', 'NAMESPACE')`: Astronomer Cloud Deployments run on their own Kubernetes namespaces within a Cluster.
 The KubernetesPodOperator needs to know information about this namespace.
 Because the namespace variable is injected into your Deployment's `airflow.cfg` file, you can programmatically import this namespace information via environment variables using this setting.
 - `image`: This is the image that the operator will use to run its defined task, commands, and arguments.
-By default, this value should be a publicly available image tag on Dockerhub.
+The value you specify can be either an image tag that's publicly available on Dockerhub or a complete URL + image tag for another Docker registry.
 To pull an image from a private registry, read [Pull Images from a Private Registry](kubernetespodoperator#pull-images-from-a-private-registry).
 - `in_cluster=True`: When this value is set, your task will look inside your Cluster for a Kubernetes configuration.
 This ensures that the workers running in the Pod have the correct privileges within the Cluster.
 - `is_delete_operator_pod=True`: This setting ensures that the Pods of completed tasks are deleted, which lowers resource usage on your Cluster.

-Once you push this code to a Deployment, your Cluster will automatically spin up and down Pods to run tasks that use the operator.
+Once you push this code to a Deployment, your Cluster will automatically spin up and down Pods to run tasks that use the KubernetesPodOperator.

 ## Configure Task-Level Pod Resources